mysticmind/mysticmind-postgresembed/README.md

 > Npgsql.NpgsqlException : Unable to write data to the transport connection: An existing connection was forcibly closed by the remote host.
 An existing connection was forcibly closed by the remote host

 Refer https://github.com/npgsql/npgsql/issues/939 to know details.
-Resolution is to use `Pooling=false` in connection string as below:
+Resolution is to use `Pooling=false` in connection string.

 ## Pending Tasks
 Wire up CI via Appveyor and releasing Nuget package.